 - Preheat an oven to 190°C (375°F).

 - Mix all the ingredients in a bowl.
-It should come together in one ball of mixture.
+It should come together to be one ball of mixture.

 - Press the almond flour pie crust mixture into the tin.